 Michelle is also the College Success Manager for the National KIPP Through College team at the KIPP Foundation, a national non-profit public charter school network.
 In her role, she provides resources, innovative outreach and data-gathering tools, as well as programming guidance to KIPP Through College counselors as they support a growing number of 6,000+ KIPP college alumni at scale.
 The other primary part of her work is to help KIPP alumni connect, build community with one another, and empower themselves as they navigate through college on the path to graduation through campus-specific programming.
 From 2009 – 2013, Michelle was the Senior Marketing Communications Manager at the KIPP Foundation, managing KIPP’s national messaging platform, brand guidelines, and the development of the annual 80+ page KIPP Report Card.

 Prior to KIPP, Michelle spent 8 years in the corporate advertising, marketing, and event management worlds at Reebok International, Ltd., Leo Burnett Worldwide, and Carol H. Williams Advertising, managing consumer advertising, events, and promotions for various national brands including U.S. Army, Proctor & Gamble, and General Motors, which involved leading the creation of messages and programs for the general public as well as to the African American market.
 Michelle holds a B.S. and M.S. in Advertising with a minor in Afro-American Studies, both from the University of Illinois at Urbana-Champaign.

-Darlene Aniebonam obtains a Bachelors Degree in Kinesiology from George Mason University.
+Darlene Aniebonam is a Social Media Specialist with the Loop.
+She obtained a Bachelors Degree in Kinesiology from George Mason University.
 She has been passionate about the health and wellness industry for years.
 Upon joining the Loop as the social media manager/marketing specialist she has been introduced to the world of tobacco control, and plans to continue making an impact in the tobacco control community.